3.2. Analyzing Search in Unsorted Lists¶

 Again, we can try to dress up the proof as follows.

-Unfortunately, there is another error that needs to be fixed.
-It is not true that all algorithms for solving the problem must work by comparing elements of L against \(K\).
+Unfortunately, there is another error in the proof that needs to be fixed.
+It is not true that all algorithms for solving the problem must work by comparing elements of L directly against \(K\).
 An algorithm might make useful progress by comparing elements of L against each other.
 For example, if we compare two elements of L, then compare the greater against \(K\) and find that this element is less than \(K\), we know that the other element is also less than \(K\).
 It seems intuitively obvious that such comparisons won’t actually lead to a faster algorithm, but how do we know for sure?
 We somehow need to generalize the proof to account for this approach.

 We will now present a useful abstraction for expressing the state of knowledge for the value relationships among a set of objects.
 A total order defines relationships within a collection of objects such that for every pair of objects, one is greater than the other.
 A partially ordered set or poset is a set on which only a partial order is defined.
 That is, there can be pairs of elements for which we cannot decide which is “greater”.
 For our purpose here, the partial order is the state of our current knowledge about the objects, such that zero or more of the order relations between pairs of elements are known.
 We can represent this knowledge by drawing directed acyclic graphs (DAGs) showing the known relationships, as illustrated by the following slideshow.